abdeoliveira/simplecron/README.md

 # Installation
+1. Install `cronie` and enable its service.

+2. Install `ruby`.

-Download the `simplecron` script, make it executable, and copy it to your `PATH`.
+3. Download the `simplecron` script, make it executable, and copy it to your `PATH`.

 # Setup